 - Platform Security

-Platforms such a Zoom, Microsoft 365/Teams and Google Services operate in their respective public cloud environments.
-Caribbean usage of these environments requires access predominately to US based data centres for both applications and storage.
+Platforms such as Zoom, Microsoft 365/Teams, and Google Services operate in their respective public cloud environments.
+Caribbean usage of these environments requires access predominately to US-based data centres for both applications and storage.

 This approach eliminates any possible control, by Caribbean governments, to ensure access to these services.

-Currently the Caribbean has no such legislation to protect access to personal data.
-The surge in the use of cloud services for video conferencing, work collaboration and virtual classrooms further exposes potentially sensitive data of Caribbean citizens to ex-jurisdictional access and use.
+Currently, the Caribbean has no such legislation to protect access to personal data.
+The surge in the use of cloud services for video conferencing, work collaboration, and virtual classrooms further expose potentially sensitive data of Caribbean citizens to ex-jurisdictional access and use.

-To learn more stay tuned for Part 2, where we discuss the other critical aspects to a holistic strategic approach to ICT deployment.
+To learn more stay tuned for Part 2, where we discuss the other critical aspects of a holistic strategic approach to ICT deployment.